 Your student loans can affect your debt to income ratio.
 This is the ratio that determines how much your income is taken up by debt payments.
 Lenders will look at this to determine if you qualify for a car loan or for a mortgage.
 If your ratio is too high you may not be able to qualify for a loan.
-Another possibility is that you may qualify for loans, but at a much higher interest rate.
+Another possibility is that you may qualify for loans but at a much higher interest rate.

 Reducing Your Ability to Take Risks

 If you know that you have set monthly payments to make, you may not be in a position to take the risks that you need to in your twenties.
-You may end up choosing the more stable company instead of the start up with the bigger growth opportunities because you want the stability to help you cover your payments.
+You may end up choosing the more stable company instead of the startup with the bigger growth opportunities because you want the stability to help you cover your payments.
 It can be difficult to take a year off to travel when you still need to make payments every month.
 When you have a student loan hanging above your head, you may pass up on a lot of opportunities that can help you out.

 Makes It Harder to Buy a Home

 Many recent college graduates are putting off buying a home because they do not want to take on the additional commitment with student loans hanging over their heads.
 It can be more difficult to save up a down payment to put on the home, which affects how much you can afford to spend on a home.
-Additionally with higher debt to income ratios, it can be difficult to qualify for a mortgage.
+Additionally, with higher debt to income ratios, it can be difficult to qualify for a mortgage.

 Taking Away the Amount You Can Save for Retirement

 One of the biggest ways student loans can affect you is by how much it can limit you from saving for retirement.
 If you can barely cover your student loan payments, then you may have a hard time contributing a lot to retirement.
-However, if you put more money in retirement accounts as soon as you start working, you will find that your savings begins to build faster as the interest you earn begins to add more each month than your contributions.
+However, if you put more money in retirement accounts as soon as you start working, you will find that your savings begin to build faster as the interest you earn begins to add more each month than your contributions.

 Get Control of Your Student Loans